 The Delaware tribe originally inhabited several villages along the Schuylkill River.
 Recent excavations in West Philadelphia uncovered evidence of settlements founded on the west bank of the Schuylkill River, near Civic Center Boulevard.
 The Delaware River is named after their tribe, meaning, “The River of Human Beings.”Also, many places like Manayunk, Conshohocken, and Neshaminy are all rooted in the Lenape language.

 Farnack told stories about how she and her daughter both have Osage Nation cards which indicate that they are Native American and allow her to apply for extra money that goes towards healthcare, school supplies, and more.
-She described her experience growing up in the culture by saying, “I look white as day and I didn’t grow up on the reservation.
-I did not grow up really entrenched in the culture.
-So it feels inauthentic, but also a love, like I love celebrating that aspect of my heritage.”
+She described her experience growing up in the culture by saying, “I look white as the day is long, so no one knows im native american unless I tell them.
+I didn’t grow up on the Res or entrenched in the culture so it often feels inauthentic to talk about my heritage.
+I loved hearing stories growing up and going to pow wows.
+Those feel like wonderful ways to celebrate that aspect of my heritage.
+But its definitely complicated.”

 Farnack also discussed many of the challenges facing Native American communities today.
 She said, “There are a lot of health struggles in the Native American community with diabetes and there’s a lot of substance problems.
-But, what’s really cool about the tribe is they really do offer a lot of hardship assistance … Oddly enough, people still get head rights.
-So when my grandmother passed away, the head right for the oil that people still get, went to my mom.
-So it’s kind of weird that they still have those, but they do really try.
-They offer help for pre-K and things like that on the reservation and they help people buy homes for the first time.
-So I feel like the tribe really does try to help people who are struggling in that community, because I think there is a lot of struggle still on so many levels.”
+But, what’s really cool about the tribe is they really do offer a lot of hardship assistance and community support.
+They offer grants for kids back to school supplies, free preK, help fis\rst time home buyers on the Res, among other financial grants available to tribal members.
+Oddly enough, people still get head rights.
+So when my grandmother passed away, the head right for the oil that people still get, went to my mom, and one day will go to me.

 In our society today, many Native Americans have experienced a loss of culture and negative stereotypes.
 Saranagati Anello ’25 who identifies as Native American said, “I don’t have much of a connection to my Native ancestry, and a lot of the people in my family who are aware of it try to ignore it because they are ashamed.”